zchee/neovim-wiki/Installing-Neovim.md

 ## Exherbo Linux

-A "scm" exheres is currently available in repository `::exony`:
+Exhereses for scm and released versions are currently available in repository `::medvid`.
+Python client (with GTK+ GUI included) and Qt5 GUI are also available as suggestions:

-    cave resolve app-editors/neovim::exony
+    cave resolve app-editors/neovim --take dev-python/neovim-python --take app-editors/neovim-qt

-For instructions on how to install the Python modules, see [`:help nvim_python`](http://neovim.io/doc/user/nvim_python.html).

 ## Fedora 21/22